ilovebeef/Pandemic_Educational_AndroidSDK/README!.txt

 Everything but me started this project fresh with absolutely no knowledge of the Android SDK environment.
 But somehow, we managed to pull through.
 Matt, David and I (Hong Nguyen), spent countless hours for this to work.

+All assets are being used for educational purpose only under the “Fair Educational Usage”